wes-public-apps/aspnet-practice/README.md

 Using Development Container:
-* in Containers/Dev/ run "sudo docker-compose up -d --build" In the future no build will be necessary at all.
-The image will be hosted on a global registry.
+* in Containers/Dev/ run "sudo docker-compose up -d --build"

 **Make App Secure**
 For development purposes this app will just use a self-signed certificate.
 You can do the following to get everything set up.